sampsyo/bril/docs/tools/bench.md

 * `adler32`: Computes the [Adler-32 Checksum][adler32] of an integer array.
 * `armstrong`: Determines if the input is an [Armstrong number][armstrong], a number that is the sum of its own digits each raised to the power of the number of digits.
 * `binary-fmt`: Print the binary format for the given positive integer.
+* `binary-search`: Search a target integer within an integer array, outputs the index of target.
 * `bubblesort`: Sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.
 * `check-primes`: Check the first *n* natural numbers for primality, printing out a 1 if the number is prime and a 0 if it's not.
 * `cholesky`: Perform Cholesky decomposition of a Hermitian and positive definite matrix.
 The result is validated by comparing with Python's `scipy.linalg.cholesky`.